To Bias or Not to Bias: Detecting bias in News with bias-detector: Methodology

 \subsection{Evaluation}

-To ensure fair and replicable comparison with DA-RoBERTa, we adopted the same evaluation protocol as \cite{Krieger_2022}, namely: \begin{itemize} \item \textbf{Dataset:} BABE (Bias Annotations By Experts), consisting of around 4120 sentences annotated by expert annotators. \item \textbf{Evaluation Metric:} Macro F1 score, reported with standard error over splits. \item \textbf{Cross-Validation:} Using stratified 5-fold cross-validation, preserving class balance in each fold.
-For every model, the mean F1 score across folds is reported. \end{itemize} This setup allows us to directly compare our fine-tuned model (himel7/bias-detector) with DA-RoBERTa under the same conditions, ensuring that any observed enhancements are attributable to our strategy rather than evaluation artifacts which is further established by the following:
+To ensure fair and replicable comparison with DA-Roberta-FT, we adopted the same evaluation protocol as \cite{Krieger_2022}, namely: To ensure a fair and reproducible comparison with DA-RoBERTa-FT \cite{Krieger_2022}, we re-evaluated both models using the official BABE test split (3.12k/1k).
+Hence we used the following: \begin{itemize} \item \textbf{Dataset:} BABE (Bias Annotations By Experts), consisting of 4120 sentences annotated by expert annotators with 3120 training and 1000 test cases. \item \textbf{Evaluation Metric:} Macro F1 score, reported with standard error over splits. \end{itemize}

+This ensures that both models are evaluated under exactly the same conditions, using identical data, preprocessing, and metric computation, and avoids discrepancies arising from different fold construction, random seeds, or training procedures.
+The observations are further established by the following:

 \textbf{Statistical Significance Testing}: \begin{itemize} \item \textbf{McNemar's Test:} To measure the statistical significance of the differences, following \cite{hitchhikers}, we conducted McNemar's Test.
 According to the test's null hypothesis, both algorithms have the same marginal probability for each outcome (label zero or label one). \item \textbf{5x2 CV Test:}To further establish the evidence, we performed the more robust 5x2 CV paired t-test according to \cite{thomas}. \end{itemize}